BadlyDrawnBoy/mad-invoice-mcp/README.md

 # mad-invoice-mcp

 MCP server for invoices with JSON storage and LaTeX→PDF rendering.
-Data lives in `.mad_invoice/` inside the repo; no external DB required.
+Data lives in `.mad_invoice/` alongside the project; no external DB required.
+Keep `.mad_invoice/` out of git to avoid uploading real invoices (see `.gitignore`).

 ## Quick start